gbeine/knx2mqtt/README.md

 I've created this project as a replacement for the KNX integration of [HomeAssistant](https://home-assistant.io/) that worked not stable in my environment.

-It is quite simple and does what it's name says: It works as a bridge between KNX and MQTT tranlating messages between these in both directions.
+It is quite simple and does what it's name says: It works as a bridge between KNX and MQTT translating messages between these in both directions.

 ## Installation

+### Native installation with Python venv

 The installation requires at least Python 3.9.
 On Raspbian, it is required to install rustc because xknx depends on cryptography which cannot be built without rust.